- 1. Winnie-The-Pooh by A. A. Milne

 How do stories help children learn?

 A good story can create a sense of connection and build trust.
 Kids establish a connection with the characters.
-Thus, when they read their favourite story characters giving an important life lesson, they will definitely retain that information.
+Thus, when they read their favorite story characters giving an important life lesson, they will definitely retain that information.

 What can stories teach children?